Pratiknarola/fibonacci-calculator/README.md

 # fibonacci-calculator
-Here is small Fibonacci calculator.
+Here is Fibonacci calculator.

-Made using python.
+Made using python language.

-I hope this will help you in your homework or project.
+I hope this will absolutely help you in your homework or project.